What Is Metagenomics?

 -

 Pharmaceutical development, where 16S rRNA sequencing plays an important role in exploring bacterial compounds that may be helpful in drug development.
 This is particularly true of bacterial species that can’t be cultured in the lab.
 Sequencing these species allows researchers to identify key compounds for drug discovery.
+You can learn more about applications of metagenomics tools in pharmaceutical research in our most recent blog post.

 ITS sequencing